Funding Research Since 1950

 After downloading the form, please fill out completely and email to: firstname.lastname@example.org.

 Completed letters, along with all other required documents and materials, must be emailed no later than 12:00 Midnight in the locality where transmitted no later than August 15, 2019.
-Extensions will not be granted, and late letters, recommendations or transcripts will not be accepted.
-Applicants will be notified of the Arc of Washington Trust Fund Board’s decision by September 1, 2019.
+Extensions will not be granted, and late letters will not accepted.

 Investigators invited to submit a full Proposal will be notified by Sept.
 1st, and a full proposal will be due October 1, 2019.
 Proposals will be limited to 6 pages - to include Background, Specific Aims, Research Plan (including any preliminary data and a timeline) and a Statement of Anticipated Impact.
 Ancillary material – references, letters of support, biosketches of investigators, line item budget and budget justification - are required but will not be counted against proposal page limits.
 Further details and restrictions will be sent to investigators who are chosen to submit full proposals on September 1, 2019.